 Local authorities are to permanently ban live poultry markets in major cities, according to reports in official media.

-Explore further: New H7N9 bird flu deaths reported in China
+Explore further: China's human H7N9 bird flu cases pass 100 in January